cmatthews20/pytest-regression-plus/main.md

 ## 3.5 - Test Classes

 Previous sections discussed standalone test functions.
-Standalone tests are perfectly fine - but often it is convenient to group tests together with a function they rely upon and/or related data members.
+Standalone tests are perfectly fine - but often it is convenient to group tests together with a function they rely upon and/or reusable data members.
 Test classes can also be used to group related tests.
-Therefore, test classes must be considered.
 Building on the previous example, a test class would allow the factoring out of the `num` variable from the test function.
 Test classes also must be prefixed with `Test`.
 If the prefix is not there, `pytest` will not look at the members of the class.
 Note that the test classes do not share the same space in memory for a shared data member such as `num`.
 Each test will get its own instance of the data.
 This is by design.
-Tests shouldn't be interacting with each other.
-Tests must remain independent.
+Tests shouldn't be interacting with each other and must remain independent.

 ```python
 class TestClass: